dku-plant-futures/dku-plant-futures.github.io/guide.markdown

 ## Introduction

-This document is provided by the DKU (Duke Kunshan University) Plant-Futures Club as a resource for individuals who are vegetarians, vegans, or those interested in incorporating more plant-based foods into their diet.
+This guide is provided by the Plant-Futures DKU (Duke Kunshan University) Club as a resource for individuals who are vegetarians, vegans, or those interested in incorporating more plant-based foods into their diet.